 I’ve lost count the number of properties we’ve taken over that has been under rented between $20 to $100 a week.

-This is our fee to manage the property.
+This is our fee to manage the property inc GST.
 We collect the rent, pay bills, disburse the income to you.
 Ensure all legislation is met.
 Deal with maintenance, perform routine inspections, etc. It’s surprisingly more work than people realise.

-This covers our time to prepare the marketing, handle tenant inquiries, show the property, process tenant applications, which is very, very time consuming, draw up the lease, have its signed lodge the bond, prepare the entry condition notice, etc.
+This covers our time to prepare the marketing, handle tenant inquiries, show the property, process tenant applications, which is very, very time consuming, draw up the lease, have its signed, lodge the bond, prepare the entry condition report, etc. Its surprisingly time consuming.

-Realestate.com.au charge us around $150 for every management fees rental property we put onto their site as a rental.
-At the time of writing, we are offering our clients are free marketing pack, which includes, photography, floor plan and the realestate.com.au ad-free of charge
+Realestate.com.au charge us around $165 for every property we put onto their site as a rental.
+At the time of writing, we are offering our clients are free marketing pack, which includes, photography, floor plan and the realestate.com.au ad-free of charge.
+The ad we use is the largest offered which we use as we find it attracts better quality tenants, who will often also pay more.

 But the good news is that’s it.
-Unlike some agencies, we do not charge end of financial year statement fees, or QCat fees, or termination fees.
+Unlike some agencies, we do not charge end of financial year statement fees, or termination fees.

 Last week we took over management that was rented for $575 PW.
 We’ve now increased it to $650 PW.
 But the previous tenants had not cared for the gardens of the house.
 The owner was shocked when she saw it.
-Yes, they have bonded, and most of that will be needed to get the property back to how it should be, but property managers doing proper routine inspections should have picked this up long ago, so it didn’t happen.
+Yes, they have bond being held with the RTA, and most of that will be needed to get the property back to how it should be, but property managers doing proper routine inspections should have picked this up long ago, so it didn’t happen.

-As property management fee calculation, on the Sunshine Coast fees vary from as low as 5.5% inc GST to as much as 11% inc GST.
+Property management fees on the Sunshine Coast vary from as low as 5.5% inc GST to as much as 11% inc GST.
 Our property management fees average is 8.8% inc GST.
 Can we do it for less?
 Not really.
 Our clients have one property manager that looks after their property but behind that manager is a team of other people that do lots of other things to ensure our clients investments are protected & returns are being maximised.

 I figure investors want to maximise their returns.
 So it makes sense they can do that by engaging a property manager with discount fees.
 But this can soon become very expensive if rent is not increased, or the property is not looked after, or if the property sits vacant, the savings property investors think they are making is soon swallowed up with all the other costs.

-On property management fees for rentals, where the rent is $550 PW, a discount agent is charging 5.5% would be charging around $30 a week in fees for property management, compared to our 8.8%, which is around $48, which is less than $20 more.
-That extra $20 is like an insurance policy to ensure to ensure the property does not sit vacant, that the condition of the property is looked after & that the rent is continued increased to keep up with the market.
+With property management fees for rentals, where the rent is $550 PW, a discount agent with 5.5% fees would be charging around $30 a week for the property management fees, compared to our 8.8%, being around $48, which is less than $20 more.
+That extra $20 is like an insurance policy to ensure the property does not sit vacant, that the condition of the property is looked after & that the rent is continually increased to keep up with the market.
+Generally our clients find our fees cheap due to how we ensure their investments are looked after.

 Discount agencies may not have the resources or foresight to ensure increases like this happen & its certainly my experience with management we take over its doesn’t seem to happen either.